Matteomt/MTLogger/README.md

 setTimeout(function(){

     //8.
-Why did my script crashed? var lastCrashLog = myExceptionLogger.newest();
+Why did my script crashed?
+    var lastCrashLog = myExceptionLogger.newest();
     //Obviously, the initialization of the logger (point 5)
     // implies an asyncronous read of the log file.
     // So, the messages logged during the previous
     // sessions are loaded in memory and you can
     // query them like above.
 In this case you will
     // not get more than ONE message because of
     // the history limit.
 Also note that if you
     // are too fast, you will get nothing because
     // you have to let it finish the initialization
     // by waiting some milliseconds and that's a
-  // KNOWN ISSUE!   (event emitters will help)
+    // KNOWN BUG! (event emitters will help)

     //9.
 Report crash message with date and time, only once if(lastCrashLog.level == 'error'){
         console.log("Crash reported: " + new Date(lastCrashLog.timestamp));
         console.log(" reason: " + lastCrashLog.message);
         myExceptionLogger.info("Crash reported");
     }

 }, 50);
 ```

 Brief reference
 ---------------

+###`setup(options)`
+This is not a method of MTLogger, but a function that returns a new MTLogger object by calling the following constructor.
+`options` must be an object with the parameters for the MTLogger constructor as proprieties.

 ###MTLogger constructor
 `MTLogger(log_file_path, [log_history_limit], [log_load_byte_limit])`